 This course provides a systematic look at the different components of a successful wine or vineyard brand and assists students in creating a plan for a profitable business.
-Students will be exposed to key aspects of the business, including the regulatory climate for making and selling wine or grapes, financial frameworks to develop a vineyard and/or winery or to create a virtual brand and different models for profitability.
+Students will be exposed to key aspects of the business, including the regulatory climate for making and selling wine or grapes, financial frameworks to develop a vineyard and/or winery or to create a virtual brand, and different models for profitability.
 Every student will be given the tools and frameworks to critically evaluate this competitive landscape and make decisions on a course of action.

-Credit hours: 3 Lecture contact hours: 3 Lab contact hours: 0 Typically offered:
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Fall, Spring

-VIN 132 Entrepreneurial Finance and Accounting for Wine Businesses course students will learn the basics of financial accounting and planning, including financial statements and pro forma preparation and analysis.
-In the second section, students are introduced to the concepts of financial management, including the time value of money, profitability and break-even analysis, capital budgeting and management and cash flow analysis.
-The third section of the course focuses on analyzing capital funding and financing options and needs, including business valuation models and raising capital through debt, equity and community resources.
+VIN 132 Entrepreneurial Finance and Accounting for Wine Businesses

+This course focuses on the financing decisions faced by entrepreneurs.
+During the first section of this course students will learn the basics of financial accounting and planning, including financial statements and pro forma preparation and analysis.
+In the second section, students are introduced to the concepts of financial management, including the time value of money, profitability and break-even analysis, capital budgeting and management, and cash flow analysis.
+The third section of the course focuses on analyzing capital funding and financing options and needs, including business valuation models and raising capital through debt, equity, and community resources.